f-prime/Coffer/docs/Commands.md

 Flags:

 `-c` - Execute a command in your environment as you enter it. `coffer enter <name> -c "cd ~/project;git pull origin master"` NOTE: Unless you put a `/bin/bash` in the command `-c` will not spawn a Bash shell.

+`-t` - Executes a template before entering an environment.

 Enters a Coffer environment and launches a Bash shell.